propersam/dbq-blog/README.md

 ```
 - *cd* into the [*dbScript*](./dbScript) directory
 - run the `go run main.go` command
-Just wait and your table will be populated with up to 100000 rows at 50hops of 2000 data insert per hop
+Just wait and your table will be populated with up to 100000 rows at 50hops of 2000 data insert per hop using **DBQ**

 ### Benchmark Test
 In the [*dbq-blog_test*](./dbq-blog_test.go) file, I wrote about five benchmark tests